We’re sharing tips and tricks for how to organize your refrigerator today!

 - meal plan

-- you’re willing to decant items that come individually wrapped
+- are willing to decant items that come individually wrapped

-- you’re willing to take a few minutes each week to evaluate and maintain this organization system
+- are willing to take a few minutes each week to evaluate and maintain your organizational system